 Use our online case evaluation tool to send us the facts surrounding your collision and to find out how we can build a strong case for you and your family.

 Even what appears to be a minor fender-bender can lead to injuries and serious complications from concussions, whiplash, and back injuries.
 More serious car accidents can result in debilitating or serious injury that requires costly medical treatment.
-These types of injuries may require extensive surgery and long-term rehabilitation, which come with a stack of medical bills and other medical expenses.
+These injuries may require extensive surgery and long-term rehabilitation, which come with a stack of medical bills and other medical expenses.

 The prospect of a long recovery is daunting enough, but victims can also be saddled with huge bills that can jeopardize their financial future.
 While every car accident is unique, these are some of the more common injuries that can result:

-Severe injuries can require lengthy hospital stays, multiple doctor visits, prescriptions, and even long-term care, rehabilitation, and physical therapy.
+Severe injuries require lengthy hospital stays, multiple doctor visits, prescriptions, long-term care, rehabilitation, and physical therapy.
 Your medical needs will result in numerous medical bills that can set you back financially.
 When you’re worried about your financial situation and how to pay the bills, you can’t properly focus on recovering from your injury.
 Victims concerned with medical costs may also choose to skimp on necessary medical treatments because they are worried about how they will ultimately pay the bill.

 Texas is home to three of the country’s deadliest highways.
 According to the most recent Fatality Analysis Reporting System analysis, Interstates 20, 35, and 40 made the top ten list, each running through the Lone Star State.